mslinn/go-ethereum-walkthrough/Types/p2p.md

 ```

 ## `Server` {#server}
 Peer to peer networking (for Ethereum clients) is described in the [go-ethereum documentation](https://github.com/ethereum/go-ethereum/wiki/Peer-to-Peer).
-The `Server` type is oddly enough used to manage Ethereum clients, and is defined in [`node/server.go#147-178`](https://github.com/ethereum/go-ethereum/blob/master/node/server.go#L147-178) like this:
+The `Server` type is oddly enough used to manage Ethereum clients, and is defined in [`node/server.go#147-178`](https://github.com/ethereum/go-ethereum/blob/master/node/server.go#L147-178) like this; all members are private:

 ```go
 type Server struct {